department-of-veterans-affairs/vagov-content/pages/life-insurance/file-a-claim-rewrite.md

   <ol class="process">
   <li class="process-step list-one"><h4>Fill out an application for TSGLI benefits</h4><br>
-    <a href="https://www.benefits.va.gov/INSURANCE/forms/TSGLIForm.htm">Download an application for TSGLI Benefits (VA Form SGLV 8600), </a>or request the application from your service department point of contact.</li>
+    <a href="https://www.benefits.va.gov/INSURANCE/forms/TSGLIForm.htm">Download an application for TSGLI Benefits (VA Form SGLV 8600)</a>, or request the application from your service department point of contact.</li>
   <li class="process-step list-two"><h4>File your claim to the branch of service listed on the application</h4><br>
     Include photocopies of the evidence needed for your claim.</li>